CHAPTER 3

 Fractions

-Once we enter the zone of the ‘f’ word of mathematics, fractions, we are in even deeper water, as we have special names for a half (not one twoth then?), a third (not one threeth), and a quarter, although we do allow the use of one fourth, as this is what the Americans call it.
+Once we enter the zone of the ‘f’ word of mathematics, fractions, we are in even deeper water, as there are special names for a half (not one twoth then?), a third (not one threeth), and a quarter, although in English we do allow the use of one fourth, as this is what the Americans call it.
 After that the rule is to add a ‘th’ at end of the number to make it a fraction, and I have already mentioned how few other languages have a ‘th’ sound.
 One fifth follows the spelling of fifteen, and then we can make fairly fast progress until we get to one twelfth.
-Thankfully there is no speaking and listening part for any maths exam in the UK, so it perfectly possible to pass a Level 2 Functional Skills exam and go onto a GCSE in Maths without ever having to correctly pronounce 'twelfth' (Resource: Fraction Matching- words and numbers)!
+Thankfully there is no speaking and listening part for any maths exam in the UK, so it perfectly possible to pass a Level 1 or 2 Functional Skills exam and go onto a GCSE in Maths without ever having to correctly pronounce 'twelfth' (Resource: Fraction Matching- words and numbers)!

 Decimals

 Decimals when spoken in English can follow the fraction or be read out as written, so it will be necessary to teach the names of the place values before and after the decimal point to learners.
-For instance 0.1 can be read out as nought point one, or as one tenth.
+For instance, 0.1 can be read out as nought point one, or as one tenth.

 Zero